jessamynsmith/Alexa/README.md

 To develop a new Skill as a Lambda function, see https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function

-0. In the <a target="_blank" href="http://console.amazon.com/">
+0. Use an internet browser to address <a target="_blank" href="http://console.amazon.com/">
+   http://console.amazon.com/, the AWS Management Console</a>.
-   AWS Management Console</a>, select the Lambda eventing service.
+0. Select the AWS <strong>Lambda</strong> eventing service.
 1. Select the <strong>US East (N. Virginia)</strong> region.

     Initially the only region supported by the Alexa Skills Kit was "US East (N. Virginia)".